langflow-ai/langflow/docs/docs/Workspace/workspace-playground.md

 }'
 ```

-Check your flow’s Memories tab.
-In addition to the messages stored for the Default Session, a new chat session is started with your new Session ID.
+Check your flow's playground.
+In addition to the messages stored for the Default Session, a new session is started with your new Session ID.

 **Chat Input** and **Chat Output** components can also store a `session_id` parameter as a **Tweak** for specific sessions.
 The Playground will still display all available sessions, but the flow will use the value stored in the `session_id` tweak.